rsander23/ember-place-autocomplete/README.md

-  types='(cities)' //You don't have to pass this value, default value is 'geocode' restrictions=restrictionsObjectFromController // You can pass and object with restriction options. id=id placeholder=placeholder
+  types='(cities)' //You don't have to pass this value, default value is 'geocode' restrictions=restrictionsObjectFromController // You can pass and object with restriction options. id=id lat=lat //Latitude-name of the property in the controller lng=lng //Longitude-name of the property in the controller placeholder=placeholder
 }}